stalk-calvin/Java-Algorithms/src/main/java/org/calvin/String/README.md

 'e' is the letter that was added.
 ```

+## FizzBuzz

+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz".

 ## Isomorphic

 Given two strings s and t, determine if they are isomorphic.